Use keywords to search NepalMap for data, then choose a place or places to view your data.

 NepalMap makes data on Nepal more accessible and understandable.

-NepalMap is of great use to journalists, students, academics and others who are interested in using data to learn about each district and every Village Development Committee.
+NepalMap is of great use to journalists, students, academics and others who are interested in using data to learn about Nepal.

 This tool is a friendly and reliable resource for journalists who want to use data to tell stories or discover stories that are of public interest.

-NepalMap uses data from Central Bureau of Statistics, and other official sources, to create user-friendly data visualizations on key demographic issues.
+NepalMap uses the National Data Profile, created by the Central Bureau of Statistics, and other official sources, to create user-friendly data visualizations on key demographic issues.

 You can embed, access or download the data too.
 You can also compare any two areas side-by-side.